Skip to content

 Is travel assistance available for volunteers?

 We have limited, need-based travel assistance available and reserved for volunteers who would not be able to attend without financial support.
-You can request travel assistance in your online application.

 Do volunteers have to stay overnight at camp?

 Yes, volunteer camp staff stay overnight at the site, for one or more full camp sessions.
+If you are interested in supporting camp in a non-residential capacity, reach out to programs@camptentrees.org to find out how to support camp from afar!

 Where is the campsite and how do volunteers get there?